 - Determining for at least a subset of the possible answers a respective score

-- Identifying a first answer of the possible answers with the best score
+- Identifying a first answer to the possible answers with the best score

-- Generating a response including the first answer if the best score satisfies the first condition and satisfies a second condition with respect to the score of a second answer of the possible answers
+- Generating a response including the first answer if the best score satisfies the first condition and satisfies a second condition concerning the score of a second answer of the possible answers